Redwood Falls, Minnesota: 20th century to present

 After World War II, Redwood Falls was home to the Minnesota Inventors Congress.
 Started in 1958 to encourage innovation and entrepreneurship and attract industry to town, MIC held a juried exhibition each year.
 It also sponsored a contest for student inventors and a parade for the city.
 After a 58-year run, the MIC was ended in 2014 due to a lack of funding.

 The city of Redwood Falls took over Alexander Ramsey Park in 1958 from the state of Minnesota.
 Ramsey had been one of the least used and least developed state parks.
 It has been improved as the largest municipal park in Minnesota.
+In 2018 signage was added with the Dakota name of the park, Caŋŝayapi, which translates to “where they paint the trees red”.

 The cities of North Redwood and Redwood Falls merged in 1996; they are now known as the single entity, Redwood Falls.
 In 2010 Native Americans composed more than 6% of the population in the city.
-They continue to live in many areas of Minnesota.